Cybersnake223/Hypr/README.md

 - `pipewire` - needed pipewire pipewire-pulse pipewire-alsa

+### PS: This setup is more focused on laptops rather than desktops soo i keeping it super simple but you can also use it with desktops

 This Repo also contains my custom scripts that i use with this setup for Misc things like downloading youtube videos and audio , switching wallpaper in hyprland with keyboard shortcuts. make sure to copy the scripts folder in /home/.local/bin and also add it to your PATH variable

 Colorscheme used in this is inspired by Catppuccin Mocha as i love it soo much 😉😉